Near-Optimal Entrywise Sampling of Numerically Sparse Matrices: INTRODUCTION Introduction

 There are two main error regimes considered in the literature: spectral-norm error and Frobenius-norm error.
 We focus on the results of \cite{magen2011low} for spectral-norm error and \cite{drineas2006fast} for Frobenius-norm error.
 Sampling based methods, including that of \cite{drineas2006fast,magen2011low}, propose sampling schemes that are linear time or nearly-linear time: specifically, they write the product of two matrices as the sum of $n$ outer products $AB=\sum_{i \in [n]}A^iB_i$, and then sample and compute each outer product $A^iB_i/p_i$ with probability $p_i \propto \|A^i\|_2\|B_i\|_2$.
 Computing each of these rank-1 outer products takes time bounded by $O(\csp(A)\rsp(B))$.
 This estimator is repeated sufficiently many times depending on the error regime under consideration.

 Our entrywise-sampling scheme compounds well with this framework for approximate matrix multiplication by additionally sampling entries from the rows/columns sampled by the AMM algorithm.
 We essentially replace the $\csp(A)\rsp(B)$ term with $\ns(A)\ns(B)$, up to $\tilde{O}(\poly(1/\epsilon))$ factors, for both Frobenius-norm and spectral-norm error regimes.
+It is plausible that the dependence on epsilon can be improved.

 \paragraph{Application \RNum{2}: Approximate Ridge Regression.} Given a matrix $A\in\R^{m\times n}$, a vector $b \in \R^m$ and a parameter $\lambda > 0$, the goal is to find a vector $x \in \R^n$ that minimizes $\|Ax-b\|_2^2+\lambda\|x\|_2^2$.
 This problem is $\lambda$-strongly convex, has solution $x^*=(A^\top A + \lambda I)^{-1}A^\top b$ and condition number $\kappa_\lambda(A^\top A) \eqdef {\|A\|_2^2}/{\lambda}$.